Text to be removed highlighted in red.

 II.
 Local tax caps and spending caps, whether adopted under RSA 32, RSA 49-C, or RSA 49-D, reflect the will of the voters to place limits on the growth of local government.

 IV.
-Taxpayers are entitled to clear and timely information about when and how their elected representatives vote to override such caps, particularly because such decisions may directly affect the amount of property taxes levied.
+Taxpayers are entitled to clear and timely information regarding when and how elected officials vote to override such caps, particularly when such decisions may directly affect property tax rates.

 2 New Section; Towns, Cities, Village Districts, and Unincorporated Places; Municipal Budget Law; Override Procedures.
 Amend RSA 32 by inserting after section 5-h the following new section: